Blog

 • Single pull handles may not suit all aesthetic preferences or interior styles, limiting design flexibility.

 This type consists of two pull handles mounted on opposite sides of the door.
-They are available for both timber and glass doors (with appropriate fixings for glass).
+They are available for both timber and glass doors (with specialist fixings available for glass).

 Where they shine: